Papunya: Description and demographics

 It is now home to a number of displaced Aboriginal people, mainly from the Pintupi and Luritja groups.
 At the 2016 Australian census, Papunya had a population of 404.

 The predominant religion at Papunya is Lutheranism, with 310 members, or 78.7% of the population, based on the 2016 census.

 It is the closest town to the Australian continental pole of inaccessibility.
 Papunya is on restricted Aboriginal land and requires a permit to enter or travel through.

 Warumpi Band were an Australian country and Aboriginal rock group which formed in Papunya.

-Art
+Art and culture

 Papunya Tula

 During the 1970s a striking new art style emerged in Papunya, which by the 1980s began to attract national and then international attention as a significant Indigenous art movement, colloquially known as dot painting.
 Leading exponents of the style, who belonged to the Papunya Tula art cooperative founded in Papunya in 1972, included Clifford Possum Tjapaltjarri, Billy Stockman Tjapaltjarri, Kaapa Tjampitjinpa, Turkey Tolson Tjupurrula, and Pansy Napangardi.
 The company now operates out of Alice Springs, and covers an enormous area, extending into Western Australia, 700 km west of Alice Springs.